 The Goodfellas Steadicam shot is definitely one of the greatest of all time and it is the perfect application of the technology because it informs character and story — more than just a fancy camera move.

-A few years later, in Casino, Scorsese again finds a way to use the Steadicam for a reason.
-The ease with which the mob was skimming off the top of the Casino's earnings is matched by the ease and smooth camera floating in, around, and back out of the room.
+A few years later, in Casino, Scorsese again finds a way to use Steadicam camera movement.
+The ease with which the mob was skimming off the top of the casino's earnings is matched by the ease and smooth camera floating in, around, and back out of the room.

 Steadicam shots have been used in thousands of movies, from Star Wars to modern romantic comedies.
 Garrett Brown has shot a ridiculous amount of them, but not all, and today there are a slew of experienced Steadicam operators as Steadicams have become a staple on set.

 Camera stabilizers, handheld ones, vest stabilizers, and yes, more Steadicams.
 Which is which, and more importantly, which stabilizer is best for you and your project?
-Get the scoop on nearly every professional level video camera stabilizer in our next article.
+Get the scoop on nearly every professional level video camera stabilizer.